-Toktogul HPP Rehabilitation in Kyrgyz Republic
+Toktogul HPP Rehabilitation (Phase II) in Kyrgyz Republic

 The project envisages the replacement of Units 2 and 4, including the replacement and repair of auxiliary systems and plant equipment, of the Toktogul HPP in the Kyrgyz Republic.
 Toktogul HPP is the largest hydropower plant in the country and is part of the Toktogul cascade of hydroelectric power stations.